-Alternative fibers: Aside from cotton, a whole crop of sheets is made from alternative fibers — some of which are naturally derived — including rayon, which is made from regenerated cellulose, a.k.a. wood pulp, from either bamboo or eucalyptus; Lyocell, which goes by the brand name Tencel), bamboo, and microfiber.
+Alternative fibers: A whole crop of sheets is made from alternative fibers — some of which are naturally derived — including rayon, which is made from regenerated cellulose, a.k.a. wood pulp, from either bamboo or eucalyptus; Lyocell, which goes by the brand name Tencel; and microfiber.
 Lyocell and bamboo are known to be light, crisp, and breathable, making them yet another option for warmer sleepers.
 (Rayon also goes by viscose, and the two terms are used interchangeably depending on the manufacturer, as you’ll see below).

-Silk: Then there’s silk, the most expensive bedding out there and the most finicky to maintain.
+Silk: This is the most expensive bedding out there and the most finicky to maintain.
 Made from the cocoons of silkworms, silk is lustrous in feel and luxurious to behold, with a beautiful drape, good temperature regulation, and a smooth, no-snag, no-frizz surface.

-Color and design: Once you’ve chosen the type of bedding you like, you’ll want to consider the look of your sheets.
-You can go for classic hotel whites with minimal trim, luxury sheets with piping or options to monogram, say, or a brand that offers a rainbow of colors.
+Once you’ve chosen the type of bedding you like, you’ll want to consider the look of your sheets.
+You can go for classic hotel whites with minimal trim, luxury sheets with piping or the option to monogram, or a brand that offers a rainbow of colors.

 Best overall cotton-percale sheets